Skip to content

 Data to verify Revenue, equity, debt levels, going concern opinions

 Common pitfalls.
-Failure to file annual accounts is a significant red flag.
+Failure to file annual returns is a significant red flag.
 Negative equity or consecutive years of losses should trigger deeper analysis.
 Compare reported revenue against the expected transaction volume in the business relationship.

 7. Proof of Registered Address